 Operational experience of remote tower implementations should be drawn on collectively to improve industry wide knowledge.

-Local technical (ATSEP) and operational staff should be appropriately involved in verifying system, procedures and training suitability at all points of the development and implementation process.
+Technical (ATSEP) and operational staff should be appropriately involved in verifying system, procedures and training suitability at all points of the development and implementation process.

-Enhanced equipage should be validated as having a positive effect on operations, whilst basic equipage should ensure a satisfactory minimum for safe and effective operations.
+Equipage should be validated as having a positive effect on operations, whilst ensuring a satisfactory minimum for safe and effective operations.

 Specific recommendations